ryanadoty/Amazon-Bedrock-RAG-OpenSearchServerless-POC/README.md

 # Amazon-Bedrock-RAG-OpenSearchServerless-POC
 This is sample code demonstrating the use of Amazon Bedrock and Generative AI to create custom embeddings stored in Amazon OpenSearch Serverless with the ability ask questions against the stored documents.
-The application is constructed with a RAG based architecture where users can ask questions against the indexed embeddings within OpenSearch Serverless Vector Search...
+The application is constructed with a RAG based architecture where users can ask questions against the indexed embeddings within OpenSearch Serverless Vector Search.
 # **Goal of this Repo:**
 The goal of this repo is to provide users the ability to use Amazon Bedrock and generative AI to take natural language questions, and answer questions against embedded and indexed documents in Amazon OpenSearch Serverless Vector Search.
 This repo comes with a basic frontend to help users stand up a proof of concept in just a few minutes.